 If you haven’t tried one already, a Belgian waffle is a must for anyone with a sweet tooth!
 The warm waffle is typically made fresh to order and can be enjoyed with melted Belgian chocolate, caramel sauce, fresh fruit or simply on its own.

-Belgian fries are another staple cuisine that you will be able to find in Ghent.
-Typically served with mayonnaise, ‘frites’ are double fried for extra crispiness.
+Belgian fries are another staple cuisine found in Ghent.
+Typically served with mayonnaise, ‘frites’ are double-fried for extra crispiness.

 Things to do in Ghent for Nature Lovers